And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 Thank you, sir, very much.

-There was some shootings involved.
+There were some shootings involved.

-I mean, the target logo is on target stores.
+I mean, the Target logo is on Target stores.

 They're shooting Walmarts.